Henry de Bracton: Writings

 Bracton's work became the basis for legal literature of Edward I of England.
 Gilbert Thornton, the chief justice of the king's bench made an epitome of it.
 This has been lost.

 The earliest mention of Roman Law in the Common Law of England is found in 1237–1238, discussing a question of whether a palatinate can be partitioned among co-heirs.
-The justices could find no precedent for such a thing in English law, nor in the Magna Carta, nor in Roman Law (in iure scripto), therefore, they adjoined (delayed) their decision.
+The justices could find no precedent for such a thing in English law, nor in the Magna Carta, nor in Roman Law (in iure scripto), therefore, they adjourned (delayed) their decision.
 In Bracton's time, it had been determined that the Emperor of the Holy Roman Empire was deemed to be a subject of the King of England while in England: Ricardus Rex Alemanniae (Rex Romanorum semper augustus) was impleaded for novel disseisin.

 Bracton studied the form of the original writs.
 He procured, for his own use, complete transcripts of the pleadings in selected cases.
 These were used to write his treatise on the law.
 He was also the first to offer commentary on the cases he wrote about.
 In this way Bracton was modern; he criticised and praised various decisions.
 He called those who were a generation before him, his "masters".
 The cases he wrote about were at least twenty years older than his book.
 His writing is not like a modern legal treatise comparing case results.
 There is no concept of case law as one would find in a modern text book.
 He selected cases and wrote a general description of what the law should be in a given set of circumstances.
 There was no real stare decisis.
 He gave descriptions of what the decision should be in hypothetical fact situations, without mention of actual cases.
 He also included many sample writs for various situations.
 Bracton chose cases based on his admiration for the judges involved, and wanted to make exemplars of their logic.
 The inclusion of case law was important, because it was the first time this had occurred in English legal writing.
 Lawyers for two centuries (thirteenth and fourteenth centuries) were introduced to the concept of case law and legal logic by Bracton's book.
 A new and modern course was set.

 Later manuals, based on Bracton's example contained actual case law, with the captions removed.
 The ability to read actual cases and decisions, as well as the logic behind them was revolutionary in Bracton's time.
 The rolls from the court records would not have been available for inspection to anyone.
 His treatise changed this, forever.
 The ability to read cases, even if they were more than twenty years old, proved popular, leading directly to publication of the Year Books The first Year Book (compilations of court cases for the year) extant was published the year that Bracton died, 1268.